-Welcome to Trends to Track, a look at some of the developing trends shown by the upcoming opponent and/or the Jets.
-Here we foolishly go where smarter people fear to tread and try to establish some trends which might influence the outcome of this week's game.
+Welcome to Trends to Track, a weekly look at some of the developing trends shown by the upcoming opponent and/or the Jets.
+Here we intrepidly or foolishly go where smarter people fear to tread and try to establish some trends which might influence the outcome of Sunday's game.
 This isn't meant to be an exhaustive list, or even necessarily the most important trends and matchups to focus on.
-Rather, it is a highly idiosyncratic look at trends which caught my eye this week and might prove interesting in this week's game.
+Rather, it is a highly idiosyncratic look at trends which caught my eye this week and might prove interesting in Sunday's game.
 Please feel free to supplement this article with any trends you've noticed.
 Now, let's get to it.

 Bringing The Heat

 Stopping The Run

 The Bills have a great pass rush, making it difficult for opposing quarterbacks.
 Unfortunately for the Jets, they have an even better run defense.
 The Bills defense leads the NFL in rushing yards per attempt, allowing a stingy 3.2 yards per attempt on the year.
 Only one team has gone over 90 yards rushing against the Bills this season, the Minnesota Vikings.
 This Bills defense held Arian Foster below 10 yards rushing, held Stevan Ridley below 30, held Reggie Bush below 20.
 This Bills defense is really, really good at stopping the run.
 The Jets are really, really bad at winning when the running game doesn't exceed 100 yards.
 Unless the Jets can match Jerrick Mckinnon and the Vikings' success against the Bills on the ground, it will be extremely difficult to win Sunday's game.